-Sometimes it’s a song from Marlo Thomas and Friends’ Free To Be…You and Me, a clip from Mr. Roger’s, or a picture from the very early 80s of my baby brother and me playing at the park attached to the married student housing apartment complex, where we all lived in an iiiitty bitty two-bedroom apartment as our parents finished college.
+Sometimes it’s a song from Marlo Thomas and Friends’ Free To Be…You and Me, a clip from Mr. Rogers, or a picture from the very early 80s of my baby brother and me playing at the park attached to the married student housing apartment complex, where we all lived in an iiiitty bitty two-bedroom apartment as our parents finished college.

 Incidentally all of the above provided Pre-K me with lots of early messages on diversity, but I experienced many in that apartment.
 We had neighbors of many different races, ethnicities and nationalities with whom we played, visited, ate and celebrated.
 To this day I believe my mom still has the beautiful hand-painted Korean wall-hanging that one of our neighbors gifted to her.
-Even though it had some how gotten some water damage along the last 30+ years, she still treasured it.
+Even though it had some how gotten some water damage in the last 40 years, she still treasured it.
 In my memory, living in that apartment was like living in the 1971 Coke commercial.
 Only now when I see that commercial, I see that the camera lingers the longest on white faces, a detail I wouldn’t have noticed as a child but that probably also accurately portrays my early experiences of seeing the diverse world through my white-privileged lens.
 (Go ahead and take a minute to watch.
 I’ll wait right here.)